True or false: Your personalization quiz delivers a relevant product recommendation that solves your customers’ unique needs and expectations.

 So, ask too few questions, and the recommended results feel generic, and the customer doesn’t convert.
 On the other hand, ask too many wrong questions, and your customers will drop off and find a similar product from one of your competitors.

-Your Quiz is Part of Your Brand — Design it Accordingly.
+A Personalization Quiz is Part of Your Brand — Design it Accordingly.

 Your brand has developed a personality from your product detail page to your social media feed.
 Your quiz should feel the same way whether you embody a more casual tone or a sophisticated and sensitive tone.